The Health Benefits of Dandelion

 - Minerals (potassium, calcium)

 Dandelion is undeniably the unsung hero of the plant world.
-Often overlooked or dismissed as a weed, the sunny dandelion manages to rise above stereotypes to be one of the great medicinal plants in Traditional European Herbalism.
+Often overlooked or dismissed as a weed, the sunny dandelion manages to rise above stereotypes to be one of the great medicinal plants in traditional and folk Herbalism.
 Its natural resilience and ability to transform make it the ideal herb for gently stimulating the liver, supporting the kidneys and promoting healthy digestion in general.

 Nutritional Value of Dandelions